The "Sign Of Good Taste" Coca-Cola Campaign

 © History Oasis

-In the 1950s, amidst the backdrop of the Atomic Age, the burgeoning Civil Rights Movement, and the rise of television as a dominant medium, The Coca-Cola Company launched its "Sign of Good Taste" campaign.
+In the 1950s, at the dawn of the Atomic Age, the Civil Rights Movement, and the rise of TV as a dominant medium, the Coca-Cola Company launched its "Sign of Good Taste" campaign.

 ATOMIC AGE INFLUENCE